 Spirit and the word >> Spirit the teacher >> Spirit interprets the word for us – Paul didn’t have to spell out everything to

-there would be no misinterpretation or misunderstanding between them.
+there was no misunderstanding between them.

 (110j) Thy kingdom come